kOchirasu/MapleShark2/README.md

 double AddDouble(string name)

-  Adds 4 byte double as a field with given name to the structure view, and returns the value.
+  Adds 8 byte double as a field with given name to the structure view, and returns the value.

 bool AddBool(string name)

   Adds 1 byte bool as a field with given name to the structure view, and returns the value (false when byte is 0, true when byte is 1).

-long AddLong(string name)
+string AddString(string name)

-  Adds signed long as a field with given name to the structure view, and returns the value.
+  Adds a 1-byte/character string preceeded by its length as a short, and returns the value. ([NN NN] [SS SS ...])

-double AddDouble(string name)
+string AddUnicodeString(string name)

-  Adds 8 byte double float as a field with given name to the structure view, and returns the value.
+  Adds a 2-byte/character string preceeded by its length as a short, and returns the value. ([NN NN] [SSSS SSSS ...])

 string AddPaddedString(string name, int length)